Skip to Content

 4. Dhammayangyi Pahto (sunrise and sunset)

 Dhammayangyi Pahto has arguably one of the most fascinating histories of all the structures in Bagan.
-In 1170, King Narathu built the temple to fend off his own bad karma after he mυɾdered his father and older brother just so he could become King – talk about a power trip!
+In 1170, King Narathu built the temple to fend off his bad karma after he mυɾdered his father and older brother just so he could become King – talk about a power trip!

 The temple is one of the largest in Bagan – even though construction was never completed.
 It’s a fascinating place to walk around, mainly to discover all the debris scattered around the temple – thought to have been left by builders to prevent the ghost of Narathu from leaving the building!